New Jacobi--Davidson type methods for the large SVD computations: A thick-restart JDSVD-V algorithm with deflation and purgation

 \subsection{A new thick-restart}

-If IPJDSVD does not yet converge for computing the desired $\ell$ singular triplets for a given $k_{\max}$, we modify a commonly used thick restart, initially proposed in \cite{stath1998} and later popularized in the JDSVD and JDGSVD type methods \cite{huang2019inner,huang2022harmonic,huang2023cross, wu2015preconditioned}, and propose a more effective thick-restart IPJDSVD than the standard thick-restart JDSVD.
+If JDSVD-V does not yet converge for computing the desired $\ell$ singular triplets for a given $k_{\max}$, we modify a commonly used thick restart, initially proposed in \cite{stath1998} and later popularized in the JDSVD and JDGSVD type methods \cite{huang2019inner,huang2022harmonic,huang2023cross, wu2015preconditioned}, and propose a more effective thick-restart JDSVD-V than the standard thick-restart JDSVD.
 Our thick-restart retains some $k_{\new}$-dimensional restarting subspaces with

-where $k_{\min}> 1$ is a user-prescribed minimal dimension of the searching subspaces and $\tilde m$ is the number of approximate singular triplets of $A$ that are selected to participate in the preconditioned correction equation~\eqref{precorrection} in the current expansion phase.
+where $k_{\min}> 1$ is a user-prescribed dimension of restarting subspaces in the standard thick-restart JDSVD and $\widetilde m$ is the number of Ritz approximations that participate in the correction equation~\eqref{precorrection} in the current expansion phase.